apchavan/Slash-game/README.md

 # Slash

 Respo contains the game's source files developed while learning "_Unreal Engine 5 C++ The Ultimate Game Developer Course_" on Udemy.

-Here only the `.ini` configs, all of `.cpp`, `.cs` and `.h` source code files are present.
+Only the `.ini` configs, all `.cpp`, `.h` and `.cs` source code files are present.
+Due to storage requirements, the game assets are not pushed here.

 Unreal Engine version: `5.1.1`